prakhar845/NLP-Paper-Classifier/README.md

 |-- app.py                    # Python script for the Gradio web application
 |-- .gitignore                # Specifies files to be ignored by Git
 |-- README.md                 # This file
+|-- requirements.txt          # List of Python dependencies

 ### Methodology
+The project was executed through a structured, five-step process, ensuring a robust and well-evaluated final product.

-1. **Data Preprocessing:** The raw text from over 50,000 paper abstracts was cleaned by converting to lowercase, removing punctuation, and filtering out stopwords.
-The category labels were transformed into a multi-hot encoded binary format using Scikit-learn's MultiLabelBinarizer.
+1. **Data Preprocessing:** The foundation of any NLP model is clean, well-structured data.
+The model was trained on a dataset of over 50,000 scientific paper abstracts from arXiv.
+The raw text was meticulously cleaned by converting it to lowercase, removing punctuation and common English stopwords, and tokenizing it for the model.
+A critical step for this multi-label task was transforming the categorical labels (e.g., cs.AI, cs.LG) into a multi-hot encoded binary format using Scikit-learn's MultiLabelBinarizer, making them suitable for training.

-2. **Baseline Model:** A baseline was established using a TF-IDF vectorizer to convert text into numerical features, followed by a OneVsRestClassifier wrapping a LogisticRegression model.
-This provided a benchmark F1-score to measure against.

-3. **Deep Learning Model:** An advanced model was built using a Keras Sequential architecture, including:
-   1. An Embedding layer to learn dense vector representations of words.
+2. **Baseline Model:** To properly evaluate the effectiveness of a deep learning approach, it's essential to first establish a benchmark.
+A baseline model was created using classical machine learning techniques:

+  1. **TF-IDF Vectorization:** Text was converted into numerical features representing the importance of each word.
+  2. **OneVsRest Classifier:** This strategy allowed a binary classifier (Logistic Regression) to be used for the multi-label problem by training one classifier per label.
+This baseline provided a solid F1-score to measure against, ensuring that the more complex deep learning model offered a significant performance improvement.

+3. **Advanced Model Architecture (LSTM)** To capture the nuanced meaning and contextual relationships within the abstracts, an advanced model was built using a Long Short-Term Memory (LSTM) network, a type of Recurrent Neural Network (RNN) perfectly suited for sequential data like text.
+The Keras model architecture consists of:

+   1. **An Embedding Layer:** Converts words into dense numerical vectors, capturing semantic relationships.
-   2. An LSTM layer to process the sequence of words and capture contextual information.
+   2. **An LSTM Layer:** Processes the sequence of word vectors, learning long-range dependencies and the contextual flow of the text.
-   3. A final Dense output layer with a sigmoid activation function to handle the multi-label predictions.
+   3. **A Dense Output Layer:** Uses a sigmoid activation function to output a probability score for each possible category, allowing a single abstract to be assigned multiple labels.

-4. **Evaluation:** The models were evaluated using the micro-averaged F1-score, a suitable metric for multi-label classification tasks.
-The deep learning model showed a significant performance improvement over the baseline.
+4. **Performance Evaluation** The models were rigorously evaluated using the micro-averaged F1-score, a metric well-suited for multi-label classification tasks, especially those with potential class imbalance.
+As hypothesized, the LSTM model's ability to understand context and word order resulted in a significant performance improvement over the TF-IDF baseline, confirming the value of a deep learning approach for this task.

-5. **Deployment:** The trained Keras model and its associated preprocessing objects (Tokenizer, MultiLabelBinarizer) were saved.
-A simple web application was built using the Gradio library, allowing users to paste an abstract and receive real-time category predictions.
+6. **Deployment as an Interactive Web App** A model's true utility is realized when it can be easily used.
+The final step of this project was to deploy the trained LSTM model into a practical, interactive web application.
+Using the Gradio library, a simple user interface was created that allows anyone—researchers, students, or librarians—to paste in a scientific abstract and receive instant, real-time category predictions.
+This demonstrates the full end-to-end lifecycle, from raw data to a tangible, deployed AI tool.

 ### How to Run
 **Clone the repository:**